Who We Are What We Do

 By creating a non-profit publishing model, we want to provide the tools, resources, and support to authors who otherwise would not have access to them, to tell the stories that otherwise would not be told.

 As a non-profit publisher we are creating a model that is first and foremost dedicated to helping authors be successful.
 Successful in their writing.
-Successful in their publishing process, from editing to book cover design to layout, and finally to publication and distribution.
+Successful in their publishing process, from editing to book cover design to layout and typography, and finally to publication and distribution.

 With this model we will embrace authors at the beginning of their writing journey, enrolling them in a writing workshop to receive tools, guidance, and support as they take their story/idea from concept to paper.